cheon-research/J-NCF-pytorch/README.md

 https://arxiv.org/pdf/1907.03459.pdf

 It is not sure that this implementation has same performance with authors' experiments.
-(Followed the journal's experimental setups as much as possible.)
+(Followed the authors' experimental setups as much as possible.)

 ## Implemented on following environments
 	* python==3.7.6